 As it turns out, there is long long usage of “literal” with a different sense than the popular misuse of it as a synonym for “real” or “historical.”
-It is, rather, the actual definition as it applies to interpretation.
+It is, in fact, the actual definition of “literal” as it applies to interpretation of scripture.
 Christianity has long had several identifiable and labeled kinds of interpretation, one of them being the “literal sense” which goes back at least to Augustine’s 4th century “Literal Commentary on Genesis,” Genesi ad Litteram.

 It is important to understand that Augustine deploys the descriptor “literal” here in a way somewhat unfamiliar to modern readers, using it to distinguish his approach in this work from highly allegorical or moral readings of Genesis that were common during this period.
 Augustine sought, in his literal meaning, to establish the sense intended by the author.

 -Peter Harrison, historian of science and religion, in Evolution and the Fall

 The Reformation continued this sense of “literal” and even emphasized it over the other senses or interpretations of scripture (i.e. the moral, allegorical, and anagogic interpretations.)
 It remains a shared definition between Catholic and Protestant scholars.
 For example, Joseph Fitzmeyer in The Interpretation of Scripture, “The Literal Sense of Scripture.”